thanhnguyen2187/elsa-challenge/docs/system_design.md

 - TypeScript
 - Svelte/SvelteKit
 - XState
+- WebSockets

 The main reason I picked these technologies is that I'm most familiar/productive with them.
 However, I'll try to explain their pros and cons as well.
 The non-comprehensive list is:

-- TypeScript: the language does the job, and not to mention having one language for both frontend and backend is a good idea for code reuse and reducing mental overhead.
+- TypeScript: the language does the job, and not to mention having one language for both frontend and backend is a good idea for code reusing and mental overhead reducing.
+Performance might be a concern later, but I think we can do a lot more before we have to worry about it.
 - Svelte and SvelteKit: the DX is great, and the learning curve is low.
-However, the ecosystem is still young, not to mention a new recent major version release (Svelte 5 vs Svelte 4).
-However, I'll keep using it anywhere I can.
+However, the ecosystem is still young, not to mention instability (a new recent major version release from Svelte 4 to Svelte 5).
+I would say that it's a good fit for side projects, but for a team setting, just stick with React/Vue/whatever the team is using.
-- XState: it is a complex state management library with high learning curve, but it's a good fit for this kind of application, where you are implementing a highly-dynamic SPA.
-For me, another benefit is that after being familiar with it, I can delegate side effects handling to it.
-Frontend frameworks without side effects handling become "view-only" and thus expendable.
+- XState: the state management library is a good fit for highly-dynamic SPAs like this assignment.
+Another good thing is that it makes frontend frameworks
+  expendable: you still have to learn the "reactivity" syntaxes, but XState will handle side effects well and make porting the application a breeze.
+A big downside of XState is the high learning curve.
+It's like a more constrained programming language (in a both good and bad way).
+Its typing can be clunky as well.
+Despite that, I would want to recommend my teammates to learn XState and use it as the mindset is not only applicable to frontend development.
+- WebSockets: the communication protocol is simple and easy to use.
+Compared to Socket.IO, it might be more bare-bones, but we exchange that for
+  interoperability: later on, we can swap the current server implementation with another compiled language implementation (Go or Rust or C++, etc.) for further optimizations.